ftggit/bookspin/README.md

    pip install -r requirements.txt
    ```

-3. Create a PostgreSQL database and export a `DATABASE_URL`, e.g.:
+3. (Optional) If you want to use PostgreSQL instead of the default SQLite database, export a `DATABASE_URL`, e.g.:

    ```powershell
    $Env:DATABASE_URL="postgresql+psycopg://postgres:postgres@localhost:5432/bookwheel"
    ```

-4. Create the tables:
+4. Create the tables (this generates `bookwheel.db` when using SQLite):

    ```powershell
    python create_tables.py